Filling the Void: Where Small Businesses Can Plant Their Flags

 Oftentimes, people choose to buy a franchise because they see an opportunity to make a positive return on their investment.
 If you have spent many years in your field, you likely have an expertise that exceeds what is available elsewhere.
 This doesn’t mean that you should use this as an opportunity to attack your competition.
 But you should share what you know on your website or with clients when they visit you in person.

-I hope that you can use the items above and the tips from Camron’s blog to spark some ideas to market your small business.
+I hope that you can use the items above to spark some ideas to market your small business.
 You are in a very unique position to provide an experience to customers that they will love.